-Funds will be used for Master Plan Development on current and future property owned by the Austin Housing Finance Corporation.
+Funds will be used for Master Plan Development on current and future properties owned by the Austin Housing Finance Corporation.
 Planning for the development of mixed-use and mixed-income communities in the City and increasing connectivity aligns with the following Imagine Austin Priority Programs: Develop and Maintain Household Affordability Throughout Austin; Invest in a Compact and Connected Austin; Continue to grow Austin's economy by investing in our workforce, education systems, entrepreneurs, and local businesses; and Create a Healthy Austin.

-Pecan Tillery - Planning Project: Pre-development work, including design and engineering plans needed for future development of this 2.58 acre property in Govalle-Johnston Terrace.
+- Pecan Tillery Planning Project: Pre-development work, including design and engineering plans needed for future development of this 2.58 acre property in Govalle-Johnston Terrace.
+Increases the supply of affordable housing, including housing for special needs populations, in an area with rapidly increasing land values. - HHSD Campus Animal Shelter Site: Feasibility/alternatives analysis to define scope of the project, predesign and engineering needed for future development.
+Funds needed for design and preparation of the site for development of affordable housing.
+It will help address the City's affordable housing priority. - Levander Loop HHSD Campus/Animal Shelter Site: Initial engineering work for predevelopment including design and engineering plans needed for future development on 6 acres of the HHSD Betty Dunkerley Campus.
 Increases the supply of affordable housing, including housing for special needs populations, in an area with rapidly increasing land values.

-Levander Loop - HHSD Campus/Animal Shelter Site: Pre-development work, including design and engineering plans needed for future development on 6 acres of the HHSD Betty Dunkerley Campus.
-Increases the supply of affordable housing, including housing for special needs populations, in an area with rapidly increasing land values.

-Community Land Trust

-Funds will be utilized for the Austin Housing Finance Corporation to retain ownership of land while selling only the improvements (i.e., the home) to a low- to moderate income buyer.
-The cost of land is the primary cost driver for home prices in Austin.
-Removing the cost of land from the equation increases the affordability of the home.
-This program works in coordination with other programs that further NHCD's mission.
-Although land owned by AHFC is exempt from property taxes, the homeowner pays property taxes on the improvements only.
-In areas where land values continue to rise rapidly this practice will ensure preservation of affordability in perpetuity.